I have supervised many graduate students on design and ethnographic projects.

-Setoki Tuiteci – MA Research (commenced in 2012)
+Setoki Tuiteci – MA Research Candidate (commenced 2012)

 Improving the quality of the Fijian Built environment through the Development of an Environmental Design Ethic from traditional Fijian knowledge to Modern Fijian Architecture